larson-group/clubb_release/Readme.txt

 Do steps 1, 2, & 3 as outlined in the standalone run.

 4. Edit tune/error_<case>.in or select an existing one.
 Note that there are two tuning subroutines, specified by tune_type in the error_<case>.in /stats/ namelist.
    If tune_type = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
-If runtype is any other value, then amebsa, a variant which uses simulated annealing, is used.
+If runtype is any other value, then amebsa, a variant of amoeba which uses simulated annealing instead, is used.
 A complete explanation of these minimization algorithms can be found in _Numerical Recipes in Fortran 90_.
    Sometimes the variable names in HOC's zt and the LES grads files will differ.
    Currently, it is only possible to tune for variables that occur in zt.

 5. Edit run_tuner.bash to use your namelists

 6. ./run_tuner.bash

 -----------------------------------------------------------------------
 - (3.1.1) Creating a RAM disk (optional)